 Hiroki Kobayashi is a partner in Latham & Watkins Gaikokuho Joint Enterprise in Tokyo.
-His practice focuses on general corporate matters, including cross-border mergers and project finance.
+He primarily advises on general corporate matters, including cross-border mergers and project finance.

 Mr. Kobayashi handles a number of cross-border M&A deals along with Latham colleagues in other offices, and counsels clients on their M&A transactions conducted under different business practices.
 He advises on Japanese legal issues in connection with a variety of areas within Latham's transactional practices, including corporate, employment, antitrust, bankruptcy, and regulatory matters.